GeoNode/geonode/docs_2.0/references/security.rst

 Maps
 ----

-Generally the same ... applies to maps, but here the opportunities of editing the map are fewer:
+Generally all the same applies to maps, but here the opportunities of editing the map are fewer:

 * Edit map metadata
 * Set map thumbnail